Rights of a union official while on site

 - when inspecting or requesting records.

-- when entering to hold discussions, hold those discussions with employees other than during meal times or other breaks
+- hold any discussions with employees at times other than during meal times or breaks

 - misrepresent the authority granted to the union official under the FW Act